zyshi0216/zyshi0216.github.io/_pages/about.md

 # 🔥 News
 - *2025.04*: &nbsp;🎉🎉 I received a full scholarship offer from the Faculty of Science, National University of Singapore.
+- *2025.03*: &nbsp;🎉🎉 I went to Cuba as the only representative from China to attend the Global Youth Summit.([View Details](https://www.itu.int/itu-d/meetings/global-youth-summit-25/programme/interactive-programme/#IPSSpeaker1195-64))
 - *2024.05*: &nbsp;🎉🎉 My manuscript, “Design of motor skill recognition and hierarchical evaluation system for table tennis players”, has been accepted by IEEE Sensors Journal.
 - *2024.03*: &nbsp;🎉🎉 I've been selected as a Youth Envoy for the International Telecommunication Union.(4 Individuals in China)
 - *2023.12*: &nbsp;🎉🎉 My manuscript, “Design of UAV Flight State Recognition System for Multi-sensor Data Fusion”, has been accepted by IEEE Sensors Journal.
 - *2023.10*: &nbsp;🎉🎉 I was awarded the National Scholarship for Graduate Students with the first place in my major.
 - *2023.08*: &nbsp;🎉🎉 My manuscript, “UAV Trajectory Prediction Based on Flight State Recognition”, has been accepted by IEEE Transactions on Aerospace and Electronic Systems.
 - *2023.07*: &nbsp;🎉🎉 I get the First Prize of Northwest Region in Postgraduate Student Electronic Design Competition.

 # 📝 Publications